mimeyy/dylansbang/README.md

 ```
 server_root = /export/bang
 ```
-Change `/export/bang` to the full filepath of wherever you stuck your dylansbang folder, mine for example is `/home/dylan/dylansbang`.
+Change `/export/bang` to the full filepath of wherever you stuck your bang-game folder, mine for example is `/home/dylan/bang-game`.

 Similarly, in `assets/build.gradle` you need the full filepaths in lines 90 & 91 here:
 ```
-  ant.metabundle(actiondef: "/home/USER/dylansbang/assets/rsrc/avatars/actions.xml",
+  ant.metabundle(actiondef: "/home/USER/bang-game/assets/rsrc/avatars/actions.xml",
-				 classdef: "/home/USER/dylansbang/assets/rsrc/avatars/classes.xml",
+				 classdef: "/home/USER/bang-game/assets/rsrc/avatars/classes.xml",
 ```
-If you run 'gradle deploy' at this point and `assets/update_lists` is causing issues, you need to make the script executable by running: ```chmod +x assets/update_lists```
+If you run 'gradle deploy' at this point and `assets/update_lists` or another script is giving you a permission denied error, you need to make the script executable by running: ```chmod +x assets/update_lists```

 For a deployment that runs both the FT server and ITP server synchronously, make these changes to your `server.properties`: